Justin-Morrow/Portfolio_JM/README.md

 ## Installation

 The program requires a basic opearting system such as windows or iOS.
-The user also needs Visual Studio Code and a web browswer.
+The developer needs Visual Studio Code and a web browser.
+The user needs a web browser.

 ## Instructions